canturgay/pokedex/readme.txt

 This is Can Turgay's response to fullstack challeng#e

-the application needs a Database with given "pokemon" table loaded here is the sql command for it:
+the application needs a Database with given "pokemon" table loaded. here is the sql command for it:

 CREATE TABLE IF NOT EXISTS public.pokemons